-The TTF is published in the the 331st Infantry and is not to of Operations outside of the An officially reviewed by military nerican F orces.
-All news Col Jack Stra us
+The TTF is published in the interests of the officers and men of the 331st Infantry and is not to be distributed in the European Theatre of Operations outside of the American Forces.
+All news material is officially reviewed by military censors.
+Member CNS.
+Col Jack Straus